fdsayre/fdsayre.github.io/_apar2024/apar2024_professional_makerspace.md

 - I regularly meet with faculty to discuss integrating making and active learning projects into their classes.
 - I helped supervise a student's directed study project with faculty member Naowarat Cheeptham, which involved using 3D printers to create models of historical chemistry labs, now displayed in the Kamloops Art Gallery's "Gear Up" exhibition.

-See Attachment:

-- 2023 gear up poster by Cheeptham for geordie directed study project.pdf

 ### Indigenization